cdesterke/mybiblio/README.md

 ##Draw your publications on Pubmed database

-#usage
+#usage:
 ./start.sh "your name"

 #dependencies
 this program run in BASH terminal and need R software installed on the sytem

-#results
-results will be write in "RESULTS" folder
+#results will be write in "RESULTS" folder